Things are so different now.

 The drums pounding that marching song as candy is tossed, whirling by my head while little children dance and smile.
 Then the streets clear.
 Folding lawn chairs carried on home.
 Just the candy wrappers left lying on the ground.

 That alone-ness opens your eyes to the remaining pieces.
 You can clearly see what is before you without the distractions.
 No hoopla to entertain you.
-I find I am grateful to the kind ta on my shoulder bringing me back to the stripped down moments, the awaiting coming together moments, these pieces still waiting for their placement, their parades, and candy wrappers.
+I find I am grateful to the kind tap on my shoulder bringing me back to the stripped down moments-- the awaiting of the coming together moments.
+These pieces standing in line for their placement, their parades, and candy wrappers.

 My fingers trace these unplaced pieces.
 Inside there is some level of recognition.
 Their awkward shape is just an introduction really.
 This unfamiliar image is a fraction of my life.
 I know this foreign fragment.
 I feel it churn in the tunnels of my heart.